MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

 [^4]:Dickenson, Victoria.
 Berries.
 (S.l.: Reaktion Books, 2020), pp. 44-5.
 [^5]:Dickenson, Victoria.
 Berries, p.
 47.
 [^6]:Grieco, Allen J., "The Social Politics of Pre-Linnaean Botanical Classification," Tatti Studies in the Italian Renaissance, 4 (1991), p.
 141.
+[^7]:Ross, Lawrence J., "The Meaning of Strawberries in Shakespeare," Studies in the Renaissance, 7 (1960), p.
+239.